Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 The Great Market Hall (Nagyvasarcsarnok) near Liberty Bridge is a must-visit, and not just because you need to eat.
 This enormous iron-and-glass building from the 1890s is absolutely beautiful and bursting with color and activity.
 The ground floor is a traditional food market with stalls selling paprika (so much paprika), Hungarian sausages, fresh produce, and baked goods.
 The upper floor has food stalls where you can eat, plus souvenir shops.

 Mom tip: The market is open Monday through Saturday.
 Go on a weekday morning for the least crowded experience.
 Saturday mornings are popular with tourists.
-The upper-level food stalls are a great lunch spot -- the langos stall is famous and worth the short wait.
+The upper-level food stalls are a great lunch spot.
+The langos stall is famous and worth the short wait.

 Danube River Cruise

-Hungarian Food Your Kids Will Actually Eat
+Hungarian Food Your Kid Will Actually Eat

 Langos